steadybit/preflight-kit/docs/preflight-api.md

 ### Cancel

-The cancel phase allows for cleanup of any resources associated with a preflight check.
+The cancel phase allows for cleanup of any resources associated with a preflight action.
 This is particularly important for long-running checks that might maintain state or connect to external systems.

 #### Example